Whether it’s hot tips on saving money or getting furniture up those narrow staircases, the Dutch are constantly coming up with innovative life hacks.

 Don’t worry, it’s not as morbid as it sounds.

 They are those large hooks you may have seen outside old Dutch houses.
-They’re used to pull furniture up by a rope pully system, which nowadays most Dutch van rentals offer for just a few euros.
+They’re used to pull furniture up by a rope pulley system, which most Dutch van rentals offer for just a few euros nowadays.

 No one likes waste, especially not the Dutch.
 So, of course, they invented the flessenlikker.

-This is the Dutch device, which literally translates to “bottle licker,” that ensures you can get the last drop of sauce out of every bottle.
+This Dutch device translates to “bottle licker,” which ensures you get every bottle’s last drop of sauce.

 READ MORE | 14 downright stingy things Dutch people do